Alejogb1/job-board/blog-data/it-145-project-2-java-code.md

 Some good resources to study from are books like "Head First Java" it's a good introduction if you need to improve your Java knowledge Also "Effective Java" by Joshua Bloch is like the bible for any java developer is a must-read once you know the basics and "Clean Code" by Robert C. Martin is also a resource to create maintainable code

-Okay let me throw in a little joke: why do java programmers wear glasses?
+ let me throw in a little joke: why do java programmers wear glasses?
 Because they dont see sharp!
-HA!
-Okay terrible joke my bad I am not a comedian I am a programmer
+HA!  terrible joke my bad I am not a comedian I am a programmer

 Back to the main topic.
 I know that the project might seem hard but take it one step at a time Break the problem into smaller pieces implement one functionality at a time and test it thoroughly It will be worth the time once you see it working correctly